Planning a Hollywood Studios trip that adults will love? We’ve got you covered!

 Prepare yourself to wait quite a while for the newest attraction in Hollywood Studios – we suggest getting to the park early or right as it opens, racing toward Star Wars: Galaxy’s Edge at rope drop.
-Currently the only other option for hopping aboard this popular ride is to purchase an Individual Lightning Lane on Genie+ for $11 per person.
+Currently the only other option for hopping aboard this popular ride is to purchase an Individual Lightning Lane on Genie+ for $11 or more per person.

 Wait times for Rise of the Resistance since opening have reached monumental levels.
 It’s highly recommended that you prepare your party ahead of time to either arrive before park opening or try to find a Lightning Lane time.

 Similar to Rise of the Resistance, Millennium Falcon: Smuggler’s Run is located in Star Wars: Galaxy’s Edge and uses highly advanced technology to bring the overall experience to life.
 You don’t want to sit out on either of these attractions, unless you are in a sensitive condition.

 Smuggler’s Run takes you on an expedition through space inside the Millennium Falcon to steal materials from the enemy forces for the good of the Resistance.
 Each ride takes a max of six passengers and each passenger is assigned a different position: Pilot, Engineer or Gunner.